 The table of results reveals that the second threshold values captures all the circulating vehicles’ timestamps with comparably similar headway values.
 The slight discrepancy between the vehicles’ headway for the two vehicles is attributed to two factors: the quality of the foreground and possibility of errors when recording timestamp manually.
 The difference however, is negligibly small enough to assume that the proposed method effectively determines the headway values.

+Conclusions?

 References